The Kapustin--Witten equations on ALE and ALF gravitational instantons: Introduction

 \subsection{Organization of the paper}

-In \Cref{sec:2ndorderKW}, we compute second order equations that are satisfied by solutions of the $\theta$-Kapustin--Witten \cref{eq:thetaKW_1,eq:thetaKW_2,eq:thetaKW_3}.
+In \Cref{sec:2ndorderKW}, we compute second order equations that are satisfied by solutions to the $\theta$-Kapustin--Witten \cref{eq:thetaKW_1,eq:thetaKW_2,eq:thetaKW_3}, with $2 \theta \not\equiv 0 \: (\textnormal{mod} \: \pi)$.
 While these equations are known in the literature, we include their proof for clarity and completeness.
 These are used in the proofs of \Cref{Mtheorem:KW_on_ALX}.
 In \Cref{sec:e_KW}, we study the analytic properties of the Kapustin--Witten energy density.
 In \Cref{sec:geometry}, we recall a few useful properties of ALE and ALF gravitational instantons.
 Finally, in \Cref{sec:proofs} we present the proofs of \Cref{Mtheorem:KW_on_ALX,Mtheorem:Vanishing_KW}.

-\begin{acknowledgment} The authors are grateful for Mark Stern for many helpful conversations about gauge theory.
-We also thank Bera Gorapada for his valuable comments on the results of this paper.\\ \'Akos Nagy would like to thank Siqi He for useful discussions about the Kapustin--Witten equations, and he also thanks the Universidade Federal Fluminense and IMPA for their hospitality during the final stages of the preparation of this paper.\\ Gon\c{c}alo Oliveira is supported by Funda\c{c}\~ao Serrapilheira 1812-27395, by CNPq grants 428959/2018-0 and 307475/2018-2, and FAPERJ through the program Jovem Cientista do Nosso Estado E-26/202.793/2019. \end{acknowledgment}
+\begin{acknowledgment} The authors are grateful to Mark Stern for many helpful conversations about gauge theory.
+We also thank Bera Gorapada for his valuable comments on the results of this paper.

+\'Akos Nagy would like to thank Siqi He for useful discussions about the Kapustin--Witten equations, and he also thanks the Universidade Federal Fluminense and IMPA for their hospitality during the final stages of the preparation of this paper.